alextarrago/db_compass/README.md

 ## Requirements

-You should add the following frameworks to your project in order to work with db_compass
+You should add the following frameworks to your project in order to work with DBCompass

     CoreLocation.framework
     UIKit.framework